Frequently Asked Questions

 Our puppies are transported in a special van that has unique ventilation, temperature control systems, clean food and water, a safe kennel system, and 2 trained animal care experts.

 Yes, they do!
 Most puppies find homes within a few days.
-Others take a little longer, but we reduce their price to ensure they find a home as quickly as possible!
+Others take a little longer, but we work hard to ensure they find the perfect home as quickly as possible!

 All puppies will be registered AKC companion, but most will come with paperwork to fully register them with a kennel club.
 Some examples of registries are AKC, ACA, ACHC, and ASDR.
 There are many more!